armandomendivil/yobi-interview/README.md

 1. Product Name
 2. Product Type
-3. Whether the game has bulk
+3. Whether the product has bulk
-4. Whether the game has retail
+4. Whether the product has retail

-When a user clicks on an item in the listing, the application should display a view which shows the details of the game.
-The game detail view should include all the data from the item in the listing and the following additions:
+When a user clicks on an item in the listing, the application should display a view which shows the details of the product.
+The product detail view should include all the data from the item in the listing and the following additions:

 1. Description
 2. Batch Number